Dr. Donald D. Davis, Penn State

 surfaces like cars or houses, and have you ever tried any of them?

 A: Yes, I have received many suggestions regarding removal of spores from cars or houses.
 I have not tried any of them.
-I have listed a few suggestions from readers below, but I emphasize that these have not been tested are not my recommendations.
+I have listed a few suggestions from readers below, but I emphasize that these have not been tested and are not my recommendations.

 Reader's Suggestions For Removal Of Spots From Cars